Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: PolyBench

 We have chosen to port to posit arithmetic the following representative benchmarks: \begin{itemize} \item Covariance: Computes the covariance of $N$ data points, each with $M$ attributes. \item GEMM: Generalized matrix multiply from BLAS~\cite{dongarra1990Set} $C_{out}=\alpha AB + \beta C$. \item 3mm: Linear algebra kernel that consists of three matrix multiplications $G=(AB)(CD)$. \item Cholesky: Cholesky decomposition of a positive-definite matrix $A$ into a lower triangular matrix $L$ such that $A=LL^T$. \item Durbin: This is an algorithm for solving Yule-Walker equations, which are a special case of Toeplitz systems. \item ludcmp: LU decomposition followed by forward and backward substitutions to solve a system of linear equations. \item fdtd-2d: Simplified Finite-Difference Time-Domain method for 2D data.
 This models electric and magnetic fields based on Maxwell's equations. \item seidel-2d: Gauss-Seidel style computation over 2D data with a 9-point stencil pattern. \end{itemize}

-Porting these benchmarks entailed translating the arithmetic kernels from using IEEE 754 doubles to inline assembly with posit64 instructions.
+Porting these benchmarks entailed translating the arithmetic kernels from using IEEE 754 \revisedChanges{floats or} doubles to inline assembly with \revisedChanges{posit32 or} posit64 instructions.
 The code structure was kept unchanged, including the initialization phase which populated the input data to the algorithms.
 All tests were compiled with the -O3 flag of gcc and clang to optimize the execution of the kernels and minimize the difference between the original code and the straightforward translation to posit assembly.

-For each configuration, we provide three executions: double-precision IEEE 754 arithmetic with fused \gls{MAC} operations as optimized by the compiler, posit64 arithmetic with quire fused \gls{MAC} operations, and posit64 arithmetic without quire, that is, replacing these \gls{MAC} operations with individual multiplication and addition operations.
-The fdtd-2d and seidel-2d benchmarks do not benefit from fused \gls{MAC} operations, hence they have a single posit64 execution.
+For each configuration, we provide \revisedChanges{six} executions: \revisedChanges{single- and} double-precision IEEE 754 arithmetic with fused \gls{MAC} operations as optimized by the compiler, \revisedChanges{posit32 and} posit64 arithmetic with quire fused \gls{MAC} operations, and \revisedChanges{posit32 and} posit64 arithmetic without quire, that is, replacing these \gls{MAC} operations with individual multiplication and addition operations.
+The fdtd-2d and seidel-2d benchmarks do not benefit from fused \gls{MAC} operations, hence they have a single \revisedChanges{posit32 and} posit64 execution.

 Each of these benchmarks was executed with four problem sizes.
 These range from the MINI datasets, which require less than 16KB of memory each, to the LARGE datasets, which occupy around 25MB of memory.
 The cache hierarchy of PERCIVAL comprises a 32KB 8-way set-associative L1 data cache with 16-byte lines.
 Therefore, these problem sizes stretch the whole memory range.